Kong/docs.konghq.com/app/gateway-oss/0.6.x/clustering.md

 ## 8. Problems and bug reports

-Clustering is a new feature introduced with Kong >= 0.6.x - if you experience any problem please contact us through our [Community Channels][community-channels].
+Clustering is a new feature introduced with Kong >= 0.6.x - if you experience any problem please contact us through our Community Channels.

 [cluster_listen]: /{{page.kong_version}}/configuration/#cluster_listen
 [cluster_listen_rpc]: /{{page.kong_version}}/configuration/#cluster_listen_rpc